Enjoyboi/enjoyboi.github.io/essays/More-Than-Just-Style.md

 Getting rid of all the ESLint errors can be frustrating at first.
 It’s like having a super strict teacher constantly correcting your work.
 But after a while, I noticed that I was making fewer mistakes and writing cleaner code from the start.
 Instead of seeing the warnings as annoying, I started seeing them as helpful.
 It’s kind of like learning grammar rules in English class—at first, it feels pointless, but later you realize how much it improves your writing.

-For instance, ESLint often warns about inconsistent spacing, like this:
+Robert C. Martin, in his book *Clean Code*, emphasizes that "clean code is simple and direct.
+Clean code reads like well-written prose" (Martin, 2008).
+When ESLint warns about inconsistent spacing, like this:
 ```javascript
 if(foo === bar){
   console.log("Hello world");